-The webinar will provide an opportunity to share these innovative projects with members of the CoP-SSC4C, and to discuss the potential to further expand their access and the added value of South-South Cooperation in doing so.
+The webinar provided an opportunity to share these innovative projects with members of the CoP-SSC4C, and to discuss the potential to further expand their access and the added value of South-South Cooperation in doing so.

 Tanya Accone, Senior Adviser, Innovation, UNICEF Global Innovation Centre